ENVRES 220. The Social Ocean: Ocean Conservation, Management, and Policy. 1-2 Unit.

 ENVRES 380.
 Innovating Large Scale Sustainable Transformations.
 4 Units.

 This class establishes innovation of systemic transformations as a crucial leadership modality.
 It gives students the mindsets, theoretical framework, and hands-on experience in shaping innovative interventions that bring about scaled and profound transformations in the face of complex multi-factorial challenges.
 Students are immersed in the Deep Change Methodology, which combines systems thinking, strategy, design thinking, behavioral sciences, resilience theory, diffusion theory, decision theory, and a theoretical framework around scaled multistake-holder interventions.
 Tools and theories introduced in class will be used to structure large-scale transformations that simultaneously create sustainability and resilience on environmental, societal, and economic fronts.
 This project-based team-based class challenges students to find solutions for complex real world challenges.
 Consent of instructor required.
+Class meets Fridays starting week 2 (April 13th), for 8 weeks at 9.30am - 4.20pm.
+Week 9 presentations (June 1st) 3.00pm - 8.00pm.

 Same as: SUST 230